abyrvalg/ServerQuery/README.md

     });
 ```
 ### frame(array, offset, limit)
-Removes from "array" "offest" items from the begging and leaves only "limit" items in the array
+Removes from "array" "offset" items from the begging and leaves only "limit" items in the array
 ```javascript
     liteql.addResources({
         array(){